vedph/cadmus_bdm_api/README.md

 ## History

+### 4.0.0

+- 2023-02-07: migrated to new components factory.
+This is a breaking change for backend components, please see [this page](https://myrmex.github.io/overview/cadmus/dev/history/#2023-02-01---backend-infrastructure-upgrade).
+Anyway, in the end you just have to update your libraries and a single namespace reference.
+Benefits include:
+  - more streamlined component instantiation.
+  - more functionality in components factory, including DI.
+  - dropped third party dependencies.
+  - adopted standard MS technologies for DI.
 - 2022-11-10: upgraded to NET 7.
 - 2022-10-10: updated packages and injection in `Startup.cs` for new `IRepositoryProvider`.
 - 2022-10-05: